mdepx/raspberrypi-pico/README.md

 You will need an openocd application in order to communicate to the programmer.

+Build and install it from [raspberrypi fork](https://github.com/raspberrypi/openocd/).
+I used picoprobe branch.

 Program the result file (obj/rpi-pico.elf) to your target pico:

 ```